rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 - Holding or tapping Z in the navigation layer will toggle the media layer instead of the functions layer.

 ### Enter, Esc, Tab, Delete
-- Tab is present on the left side of the navigation and mouse layers, allowing easy access to gui/alt+tab.
+- Considering qwerty, on the navigation and mouse layers, you find Esc in the Q and Enter in the P.
-- Combos allow easy access to ENTER, ESC, TAB.
+- Tab is present on the left side of the navigation and mouse layers, in the E, allowing easy access to Gui/Alt+Tab.
-- On the navigation and mouse layers, considering qwerty, you find Esc in the Q and Enter in the P.
+- Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (WER or UIO).
 - Shift+Backspace sends Delete.

 ### Special Keys